derailed/k9s_site/_topics/hotkeys.markdown

 Not feeling so hot?
 Your custom hotkeys will be listed in the help view `?`.
 Also your hotkey file will be automatically reloaded so you can readily use your hotkeys as you define them.

-You can choose any keyboard shotcuts that make sense to you, provided they are not part of the standard K9s shortcuts list.
+You can choose any keyboard shortcuts that make sense to you, provided they are not part of the standard K9s shortcuts list.

 <br/>
 <div class="note">